kindista/kindista/src/to-do.md

         let them know that they won't be shown on their profile until they reactivate? (if this is so, then email should remind of this detail) [ ] check functionality of (token-last-seen token)
+[ ] top color borders for activity items
+[ ] expiration/renewals for inventory items
+[ ] loves
+   - #links
+   - post to /love
+   - show list of people who love an item
+[ ] split up database
+   - if we create different directories for datatypes, make sure to get a comprehensive list of all datatypes in the database (including "deleted" types)
+[ ] make sure number of messages/user is going down
+    - track number of unread messages per user
+[ ] accountability with user flaky-ness
+    - possible survey in transaction items to provide feedback re: experience with the other party
+      - timeliness, enjoyment of interaction, etc.
-[ ] post offers/requests to facebook
+    - ability to see constructive feedback if others can see yours [ ] post offers/requests to facebook
 [ ] notify of contact adds
 [ ] enable gratitude recipients to hide gratitudes